tjhancocks/kdl/Documentation/Tutorials/Introduction.md

 You may have noticed a few extra options being present in the command.
 These are:

-- `--scenario evn`: This tells KDL what game scenario we are assembling a plugin for.
+- `--scenario evn`: This tells KDL what game scenario we are assembling a plug-in for.
 By default KDL only comes with the `evn` (EV Nova) scenario type definitions.
 - `-o AuroranPilot`: This tells KDL where the output of the assembly should be saved.
 In this case the `AuroranPilot` file.
 KDL will automatically determine what extension is appropriate.

 And there you have it.
-You have built a simple plugin using KDL.
-From here on, the process of adding the plugin to EV Nova is just the same as it has always been.
+You have built a simple plug-in using KDL.
+From here on, the process of adding the plug-in to EV Nova is just the same as it has always been.